NicolasDamasceno/NicolasDamasceno/README.md

 <i class="devicon-fastapi-plain-wordmark"></i>

 - 🔭 I am currently working on one website of a congress called CONIAD, you can see in this link here, https://coniad.vercel.app
-- 🌱 I am currently learning more about Pythond and develop of API with FastAPI
+- 🌱 I am currently learning more about Python and develop of API with FastAPI
-- 👯 I’m looking to collaborate on more projects of my institute that I study and make a
+- 👯 I’m looking to collaborate on more projects of my institute that I study and make a project one day
 - ⚡ Fun fact: I relly like Spider-Man!
 He inspired to be better and greatter than I am now everyday

 ## Tools